cheesent/cheesent/README.md

 I’m currently learning LaTeX and Markdown, just for creating content like documents as I find them practical and useful.

+2023

+Hard drives foramatted, starting the year clean with linux and some interesting proyects.

 <!---
 What is this?
 --->